pcal43/splitscreen/README.md

 This makes it easier for you to start two or more copies of Minecraft and have the windows be positioned automatically for splitscreen.

+This mod is designed to be used in conjunction with a Minecraft launcher (such as [PrismLauncher](https://prismlauncher.org/)) and a gamepad mod (such [Midnight Controls](https://modrinth.com/mod/midnightcontrols))

 ## Usage Video

 [![Video](https://github.com/pcal43/splitscreen/blob/pcal/readme-updates/etc/movie-thumb.png?raw=true)](https://youtu.be/QtsTT2dEED0)